Human rights in Estonia: Education

 Since restoration of independence in 1991, Estonia has been funding Russian-language elementary, comprehensive and high schools alongside Estonian-language schools, with future reform planned since the late 1990s but repeatedly delayed.
 The reform plan was commenced in 2007.
+On October 13th 2022 Riigikogu approved a plan to fully transition to Estonian-language education, which was officially set in motion on December 12th of the same year.
+The transition to full Estonian-language education began in 2024.

 According to schedule, 60% of all subjects of grades 10, 11 and 12 are to be taught in Estonian by 2011 in all state-funded schools.
 All state-funded schools already teach Estonian literature in Estonian since the 2007/2008 academic year.
 The government has been reserved authority to grant waivers and extensions to some state-funded schools on a case-by-case basis.

 In the 2007/2008 academic year, 49 Russian schools (79%) were teaching Music in Estonian, 30 Russian schools (48%) were teaching Social Studies in Estonian and 17 Russian schools (27%) taught both transition subjects in Estonian.

 Amnesty International has recommended that the authorities provide more support for teachers and adequate resources for students who will be required to replace Russian with Estonian as their language of teaching and instruction; replacing Russian with Estonian as their learning language to successfully manage this transition.

 According to the 2008 survey by TIES, 50% of ethnic Russian respondents think that the statement, "As a result of [2007 school] reform the quality of education for Russian youth will worsen" is "exactly true" or "moderately true".
 Report also notes that "a significantly larger share of Estonians complete higher education, while Russians more often only finish secondary education.
 At the same time, there were no significant differences between Estonians and Russians school success in terms of drop-out rates from basic and secondary school."